Q. What is Amazon Elastic File System?

 Q. What Regions is Amazon EFS currently available in?

-Q. How do I get started using Amazon EFS?
+Q. How do I start using Amazon EFS?

-Once you have created an AWS account, refer to the Amazon EFS Getting Started guide to begin using EFS.
-You can create a file system through the AWS Management Console, the AWS Command Line Interface (AWS CLI), and the Amazon EFS API (and various language-specific SDKs).
+Once you have created an AWS account, refer to the EFS Getting started guide to begin using EFS.
+You can create a file system through the console, the AWS Command Line Interface (CLI) and the EFS API (and various language-specific SDKs).

-Q. How do I access a file system from an Amazon EC2 instance?
+Q. How do I access a file system from an EC2 instance?

 EFS uses the Network File System version 4 (NFS v4) protocol.
 For a step-by-step example of how to access a file system from an EC2 instance, see the guide here.